polarity-lang/polarity/ARCHITECTURE.md

 The syntax of polarity is not whitespace sensitive and is analyzed using a generated lexer and parser.
 All code related to lexing and parsing, as well as the datatypes used to represent a parsed syntax tree, live in the `lang/parser` subdirectory as part of the `parser` crate.
-The lexer is generated with the help from the [logos](https://docs.rs/logos/latest/logos/) crate, and the specification of Tokens and the lexer lives in `lang/parser/src/lexer/mod.rs`.
+The lexer is generated with the help of the [logos](https://docs.rs/logos/latest/logos/) crate, and the specification of tokens and the lexer lives in `lang/parser/src/lexer/mod.rs`.
 The parser is generated using the [lalrpop](https://lalrpop.github.io/lalrpop/) parser generator, and specified in `lang/parser/src/grammar/cst.lalrpop`.
 The generated parser annotates (almost) all syntax nodes with information about the source span, since this information is needed for error messages and the LSP implementation.